sbugarski86/Giphy-Search-Engine/README.md

 <h4>Mobile view:</h4>
 <img src="images/mobile_view.png" height="450px">
 <h3>Future improvements:</h3>
-<p> In the future my plan is to implement Flexbox grid system for easier aligning and sizing objects on the web page and easier maintaining the web site.</p>
+<p> In the future my plan is to implement Flexbox grid system for easier aligning and sizing objects on the web page and easier maintaining the web site.
+I plan to improve my knowledge in Git, Node.js and Npm, and Webpacks as well.
+The next project I'll do using React because that is the framework which I'm studyng for the moment, and I'm looking forward to trying it out. </p>